Central Co-Ordinating Agency Posting and Secondment Reports

 Responsible officers

-The appointment of responsible officers pursuant to § 9 II and III of the Administrative Penal Act (Verwaltungstrafgesetz, VStG), who are intended to assume administrative penal responsibility in the area of employment of foreign workers of a domestic company, shall become legally effective only after a written notification (ZKO 1-I) has been sent to the Tax Authority / ZKO about the appointment, including proof of the agreement (ZKO 1-Z) from the appointed person.
+The appointment of responsible officers pursuant to § 9 II and III of the Administrative Penal Act (Verwaltungsstrafgesetz, VStG), who are intended to assume administrative penal responsibility in the area of employment of foreign workers of a domestic company, shall become legally effective only after a written notification (ZKO 1-I) has been sent to the Tax Authority / ZKO about the appointment, including proof of the agreement (ZKO 1-Z) from the appointed person.

 Legal basis: § 28a III of the AuslBG and § 9 of the Administrative Penal Act